carolinakendall/hexagonal/README.md

-This project was built as an exercise to practice Code quality, architecture choices and testing practices.
+This project was built as an exercise to practice code quality, architecture choices and testing practices.
 It is a bank account application implemented using Hexagonal Architecture (Ports & Adapters).

 *The application follows Hexagonal Architecture, organized into: